Back To Search Results

 • In patients with atrioventricular canal defects complicated by subaortic and aortic stenosis undergoing AVR

-• In individuals with a history of ventricular septal defect (VSD) closure and subvalvar aortic stenosis (modified Konno incision with septal and RVOT patch closure is required)
+• In individuals with a history of ventricular septal defect closure and subvalvar aortic stenosis (modified Konno incision with septal and RVOT patch closure is required)

 • Performed in conjunction with other root-enlarging techniques to maximize aortic root expansion